trouch/CreawsomeMod/README.md

 * Added full machine preview
 * ... more to come !

-\* Long story short - not only only it works, it also improves your quality and will make your life easier with model dimensions - a 0.4mm nozzle will draw a 0.5mm line !
+\* Long story short - not only it works, it also improves your quality and will make your life easier with model dimensions - a 0.4mm nozzle will draw a 0.5mm line !
 Don't forget to calibrate your flow multiplier for perfect fitting.

 ### Modification Preview